Singularity (Northlane album)

-Singularity is the second studio album by Australian heavy metal band Northlane.
+Singularity is the second studio album by Australian metalcore band Northlane.
 It was released on 22 March 2013 through UNFD and Distort.
 This is the last album to feature vocalist Adrian Fitipaldes before his departure in September 2014.
-It was produced by Will Putney and recorded at The Machine Shop in Belleville.
+It was produced by Will Putney and recorded at The Machine Shop in Belleville, New Jersey.

 In 2014, a deluxe edition of Singularity was released, which contains instrumental versions of all songs.

 At the J Awards of 2013, the album was nominated for Australian Album of the Year.

 Background

 After much speculation over the ambiguous viral campaign centered on singularity2013.com, many news sites were reporting the possibility of the music group We Are Unified running a new roster based festival.
 The website functioned simply as a countdown but had many acts signed to We Are Unified posting online about it.
 When the countdown hit midnight on the morning of 21 February 2013, it was revealed that Singularity was in fact the title of the next album from the Sydney band.

 The viral campaign created such hype for the project that fans were cracking the code of track listings hidden in a series of invisible cubes placed around the singularity2013.com website and decoding details on the LP written in binary code on a magazine advert.